Sydney Bears: Staff

-Current as of 2022 AIHL season.
+Current as of 2024 AIHL season.

 Team facilities

-The Sydney Bears current home venue is the Macquarie Ice Rink, located within the Macquarie Shopping Centre in Macquarie, Sydney.
+The Sydney Bears' current home venue is the Macquarie Ice Rink, located within the Macquarie Shopping Centre in Macquarie, Sydney.
 The Macquarie facility consists of an Olympic sized rink (60m x 30m) with seating for approximately 2,000 people.

-Macquarie is the spiritual home of the Bears as the team called Macquarie home from foundation in 1982 till 2002.
+Macquarie is the spiritual home of the Bears, as the team called Macquarie home from foundation in 1982 till 2002.
 In 2002 the team moved to the recently constructed Sydney Ice Arena in Baulkham Hills, Sydney.
 After five years the team moved out of Sydney and into the Penrith Ice Palace, Penrith, New South Wales, out west of the city.
 In 2012 the Bears returned to Sydney and to the Sydney Ice Arena.
 In late 2013 / early 2014 it was announced that the ownership of the Sydney Ice Arena, Hillsong, had lodged a development application with the NSW Government to re-develop the site into a residential complex, removing the twelve year old ice rink.
 The Bears moved back to Penrith for the 2015 and 2016 AIHL seasons.
 In 2017 it was announced that the Bears would return home to Macquarie to play out of the newly upgraded Macquarie Ice Rink, which now met AIHL standards.

 Leaders

 Team captains

-The Bears have had six captains in the team's known history.
+The Bears have had seven captains in the team's known history.